Wood Vermicomposting Bins

 Either way, once the compost is ready to harvest, I use a worm “trap” as the next step.
 Check out the worm composting page to see how that works.

-The bin in the above picture is built using some old cedar tongue and grove boards.
-They were washed out during the June 2013 flood and were destined for the landfill.
+This bin is cedar tongue and grove boards.
+They were destroyed during the June 2013 flood and destined for the landfill.
 The wooden bins are always made from repurposed wood.

-The inside is lined with a poly film to protect both the wood from moisture but also, I have heard the worms don’t like cedar, so its a double purpose I guess.
+The inside is lined with a poly film.
+This is to protect the wood from moisture.
+Also, I have heard the worms don’t like cedar, so it has a double purpose.

 The hinges were off an old door I took out years ago and I have hung onto for some reason.
-It took about an hour to clean the paint and corrosion of them, but I finally found a use.
-The fun and beautiful part of building with recycled material.
+It took about an hour to clean the paint and corrosion off them, but I finally found a use.
+Another fun and beautiful part of building with recycled material.

-The construction allows for it to be used as a bench.
+It is a bench.
 That is why there is no vent in the top.
-The over all weight is a two person lift.
+Consequently, the over all weight is a two person lift.

 If you would like more information on wooden vermicomposting (worm) bins please contact me.